khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 **Implementation Notes:**
 * The dismissal of the banner is achieved using the `UserCallout` model on the backend and the `PersistentUserCallout` JS file on the frontend.
 If both parameters are implemented correctly, the banner will adhere to the dismissal guidelines above.

+#### Temporary dismiss action

+The temporary dismiss action takes the form of a secondary or tertiarty button and is placed alongside to the primary action following the [button](https://design.gitlab.com/components/button#alignment-and-order) guidelines.

+Temporary dismissals should work as follows:
+* Banners dismissed temporarily will reappear after **7 days**
+* After a banner is disimssed temporarily, use a [toast](/components/toast) message to make the user aware that they will see the banner again in 7 days.

 #### Header